kkredit/confronting-wicked-crypto/reading/jounalism/Getyouracttogether.md

   - Despite the deep technical interrelation between encryption and general security, lawmakers say EA "isn't about that".
 Well, EA laws would be!
   - Very imposing words quoted below
-  - This year roughly marks a change in emphasis from terrorism to CP
+  - This year roughly marks a change in emphasis from terrorism to CSAM
-    - This argument is more emotional, though there are increasingly hard facts to back up the scale of the CP issue.
+    - This argument is more emotional, though there are increasingly hard facts to back up the scale of the CSAM issue.
 (See Times article)
   - "Sen. Sheldon Whitehouse (D-R.I.) asked if Silicon Valley was prepared to accept liability for deaths that resulted from investigators’ inability to access encrypted data."
     - Well, as we've seen elsewhere (ACLU and EFF defenses), basic rights are what protect us all,